2026 LEGISLATIVE POLICY AGENDA

 - Policies and investment to protect the Great Salt Lake.

-- Incentives for businesses to increase building energy efficiency
+- Incentives for businesses to increase building energy efficiency.

 WILDFIRE PREVENTION & MITIGATION